benedond/safety-critical-scheduling/README.md

 <h4>visualiser</h4>
 Solution visualiser, that transforms a JSON with solution to an image file containing a Gantt-like chart.
 Supported image formats are BMP and PNG.
+The output format is decided based on the output file name (.bmp or .png file extension).

 Input JSON requirements: environment, solution